What is Teletherapy?

 Yes, teletherapy is very effective.
 Research on the matter shows that video counseling is just as helpful as counseling done in person.
 Teletherapy is also very convenient and accessible, which helps people with consistency in counseling sessions.

-With that said, there are some areas, particularly in family and couples counseling, that have not been researched as well.
-There’s also something to say for not being able to shake hands or toss a nerf ball with your counselor.
+With that said, there are some areas, particularly in family and couples counseling, that have not been researched.
+There is also something to say about not being able to shake hands or toss a nerf ball with your counselor.

 Who is teletherapy for/not for?

 Video counseling has great benefits for many people, but it is not for everyone or for all situations.

 Deciding if teletherapy is right for you starts with your own personal comfort.
 If the idea sounds great, then your next step is to talk with your counselor to make sure they agree.
 Your counselor will need to make sure that they are in compliance with all licensing requirements for your locations and that they feel comfortable with video sessions for your situation.

 In general, yes.
 Most insurance policies will cover teletherapy as part of your mental health treatment options.
 Although all insurance policies are different, it is best to contact your insurance company directly.

 All counseling has a risk because the process of change can be messy.
 Teletherapy carries the same risk as traditional therapy but there are a few additional considerations.
 Failure of technology is the biggest potential issue.
 Most counselors will have a backup plan like switching to a phone session or rescheduling option if technology fails.